brunolange/aoc/2015/7/rust/circuits/README.md

 b AND (c OR (NOT (LSHIFT w 3)) <- a, resolve b, c, and w and then finally a.
 ```

+- if the wire is provided, I could truncate the ts soon as the wire shows up.
+- does work but savings are negligible for those input sizes.